gatling/frontline-doc/content/reference/current/installation/manual/index.md

 ## Processor Architecture

-We currently only support AMD64 for both Gatling Enterprise and Gatling injectors.
+We support both AMD64 and ARM for both Gatling Enterprise and Gatling injectors.

-We don't support ARM at the moment.

 ## JDK

-Gatling Enterprise components runs on a JVM and requires a modern Hotspot-based JDK 8 or 11.
+Gatling Enterprise components run on a JVM and require a modern Hotspot-based JDK 8, 11 or 17.

-We recommend you use JDK builds from [AdoptOpenJDK](https://adoptopenjdk.net/).
+We recommend you use JDK builds from [Azul System's Zulu](https://www.azul.com/downloads/?version=java-11-lts&package=jdk).

 Other JVMs such as OpenJ9 are not supported.

 {{< alert warning >}}
 - As of Cassandra 3, JDK 11 support is flagged as experimental.
 - As a consequence, we only support running Cassandra with JDK 8.
-- JDK 11 support is limited to Gatling Enterprise server and Gatling injectors only.
+- JDK 11 and 17 support is limited to Gatling Enterprise server and Gatling injectors only.
 {{< /alert >}}

 ## Linux